ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 x, y = 10, 20
 ```

-If you declare a variable without initializing it, it will implicitly be assigned to the zero value of it's type:
+If you declare a variable without initializing it, it will implicitly be assigned to the zero value of its type:

 ```go
 var b bool